 Find the full printable recipe with specific measurements below.

-- Cream cheese: You want to make sure you use soft cream cheese, so it creams and mixes well.
+- Cream cheese: Use soft cream cheese, so it creams and mixes well.
 Do not use the spreadable kind as it contains more water.

-- Mayonnaise: Use real mayo, not miracle whip!
+- Mayonnaise and sour cream: Use real mayo, not miracle whip!
+I use full fat sour cream.

 - Spinach: Use fresh or frozen spinach.
-Fresh is sometimes easier because you don’t need to worry about making sure to thaw and squeeze out the excess liquid.
-However, if frozen is what you keep on hand, go ahead and use it.
+If using frozen just be sure to thaw and squeeze out the excess liquid.

-- Combine: In a medium or large mixing bowl (if you’re doubling the recipe), combine the cream cheese, sour cream, mayonnaise, 1/2 cup of mozzarella, parmesan, garlic, parsley, chopped artichoke hearts, and spinach.
+- Combine: In a medium or large mixing bowl, combine cream cheese, sour cream, mayonnaise, 1/2 cup of mozzarella, Parmesan, garlic, parsley, chopped artichoke hearts, and spinach.
 Season with salt and pepper.

-- Mix: Use a wooden spoon or spatula and mix everything until well combined.
+- Mix: Mix everything until well combined.
 There should be no clumps of cream cheese and you want the spinach and artichokes evenly distributed throughout.

 - Spread: Transfer the mixture to a prepared baking dish.
 I use a 9-inch pie dish sprayed with cooking spray, but you can choose to use something else like a cast iron skillet.
 Spread it across the bottom and top with the remaining mozzarella.